justingreerbbi/user-waller-credit-system/readme.txt

 = 1.2 =
 * Fixed issue where all orders go into "Complete" status, even if the product was not a currency package or virtual wallet was used as a payment method.

+= 1.3 =
+* Tested with latest version of WC and WP.
+* Fixed undefined error if debug was set to true in wp-config.php